Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Cryptographic and Protocol Background

 That point becomes sharper once logical hierarchy is separated from effective chain exposure.
 A PKI may contain roots, intermediates, and leaves as part of its declared structure, but the set of certificates actually transmitted and processed during the handshake is an empirical property of the deployed authentication path.
 Effective exposure influences transmitted bytes, validation burden, and potentially the concentration of active work across client and server roles.
 It is therefore part of the cryptographic cost surface of the protocol rather than a secondary representational detail.

 Under that view, placement has direct operational meaning.
 A signature family used in an upper trust layer may affect path validation and chain size while leaving the live server-authentication step within a bounded cost regime.
 The same family, once moved into the handshake-exposed leaf, may alter the execution profile of the entire authentication path.
-The purpose of the present study is to examine that distinction systematically by treating hierarchy position, effective chain exposure, and client/server cost concentration as joint variables in post-quantum TLS~1.3 authentication.
+The present study examines that distinction systematically by treating hierarchy position, effective chain exposure, and client/server cost concentration as joint variables in post-quantum TLS~1.3 authentication.